GuyTeichman/RNAlysis/README.rst

 It has the ability to save or load your progress at any given phase, Wand document the order of operations you performed in the saved file names.

-RNAlysis work with HTCount files from python's HTSeq and with DESeq files from R's DESeq2.
+RNAlysis works with sequencing count matrices and differential expression output files in general, and integrates in particular with python's HTSeq-count and R's DESeq2.
 * Documentation: https://guyteichman.github.io/RNAlysis

 Main Features
 -------------

-* Filtering of DESeq and HTCount files by counts, biotype, change direction, significance and more.
+* Filtering of differential expression outupt files and read count matrices by counts, biotype, change direction, significance and more.
-* Normalization of HTCount files
+* Normalization of read count matrices
 * Exploratory plots
 * GO, Tissue and Phenotype enrichment analysis
 * Enrichment analysis for custom feature characteristics